ibm-cloud-docs/databases-for-cassandra/howto-user-management.md

 ```
 {: pre}

-More details on connecting with the Java driver are in the [DataStax documentation](https://docs.datastax.com/en/developer/java-driver-dse/2.3/manual/cloud/){: external}
+For more information, see the [DataStax documentation](https://docs.datastax.com/en/developer/java-driver-dse/2.3/manual/cloud/){: external}.